tajmone/ST4-Asciidoctor/README.md

 ## Keymaps

+* Ctrl-B surrounds the selected text with asterisks (for bold/strong).
+Hit it once for constrained.
+Hit it again for unconstrained.
+Note: If no text is selected, then Ctrl-B will invoke the build system.
+* Ctrl-I surrounds the selected text with underscores (for italics/emphasis).
+Hit it once for constrained.
+Hit it again for unconstrained.
+* Ctrl-" surrounds the selected text (or just the cursor) with typographical double quotes.
+* Ctrl-' surrounds the selected text (or just the cursor) with typographical single quotes.
 * Asterisks (strong), underscores (emphasis), backticks (monospaced), English quotation marks, and Czech quotation marks are autopaired and will wrap selected text.
     - If you start an empty pair and hit backspace, both elements are deleted.
     - If you start an empty asterisks pair and hit <kbd>Space</kbd> or <kbd>Tab</kbd>, the right element is deleted (because you probably wanted to start a list, not a strong text).